kna27/lambda-applicator/README.md

 ## Usage

-This project uses Gradle.
+This project uses Gradle and JDK 17.
 To run:
 ```
 $ ./gradlew run
 ```